Chixide1/Creative-Approval/README.md

 All checks are implemented as `ValidationRule` objects.
 This makes the system:

 - Extensible - new rules can be added easily
-- Consistent – each rule returns a clear status: APPROVED, REJECTED, or REQUIRES\_REVIEW, with reasons attached
+- Consistent - each rule returns a clear status: APPROVED, REJECTED, or REQUIRES_REVIEW, with reasons attached

 ---

 ### Trade-offs

 - Heuristics vs. Models: For speed and simplicity, I used heuristics (color ranges, basic keyword search).
 In production, I would adopt lightweight ML models for higher accuracy.
 - False Positives: Color-based checks may flag safe images.
-To avoid unfair rejections, I defaulted to REQUIRES\_REVIEW rather than outright rejection.
+To avoid unfair rejections, I defaulted to REQUIRES_REVIEW rather than outright rejection.